Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 “We think this is due to muscle inflammation,” says Dr. Mikhael.
 “Usually, it’s mild and gets better on its own.”
 If it doesn’t, you have a few options to talk with your doctor about:

-• Lowering the dose
+- Lowering the dose

-• Switching to a different statin.
+- Switching to a different statin.
 Some work differently and don’t spread into muscles, so they’re less likely to cause pain

-• Trying a different cholesterol-lowering drug if the pain is severe enough
+- Trying a different cholesterol-lowering drug if the pain is severe enough

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 These OTC medications are sold in the form of ibuprofen and naproxen.
 They help ease inflammation and pain.
 But they can also affect your gastrointestinal tract if you use them long term, especially if you’re an older adult, says Christina Lasich, MD.
-She oversees the medication-assisted treatment program the Mendocino Community Health Clinic in California.
-In fact, up to 30 percent of long-term NSAID users go on to develop ulcer disease.
+She oversees the medication-assisted treatment program at the Mendocino Community Health Clinic in CA. In fact, up to 30 percent of long-term NSAID users go on to develop ulcer disease.
 This can cause bleeding and pain.*

 To avoid this, Dr. Lasich suggests that you try nondrug therapies to treat common conditions like arthritis.
 For example, try eating an anti-inflammatory diet and getting regular exercise.